 All images by Emily Long

-To shake up your own Yuzu Calpico Fizz and other concoctions, see our Japanese cocktail making tools.
+To shake up your own Yuzu Calpico Fizz and other concoctions, see our cocktail-making tools.